duke-malaria-collaboratory/DiscovR/_episodes/04-r-data-analysis.md

 {: .challenge}

 # Bonus content {#bonus-content}

 [*Back to top*](#contents)

 ## Calculating percentages {#calculate-percentages}

 [*Back to top*](#contents)

 Finding percentages using `dplyr` can be a little bit complicated.
 However, it's a very useful skill!
-We've included an exercise here that provides an example for how to caluclate percentages.
+We've included an exercise here that provides an example for how to calculate percentages.

 > ## Percentages
 > What percentage of the global population in 1990 did Africa make up?
 What percentage of the population in Africa did Kenya make up?